MISAU-DIS/sis-rme-etl/README.md

     When this property is set to true, multiple mappings for the same destination field are allowed, but each duplicated mapping must define an *applyCondition*.
 These conditions must be mutually exclusive, ensuring that only one mapping can be applied for a given source record.
     This is useful when the value of a destination field depends on different source conditions.
+- **incompleteMappingBehavior** – Defines the default behavior to apply when one or more mappings within this destination configuration become incomplete after template parameter resolution.
+This behavior is inherited by all mappings in the **dstConf**, unless explicitly overridden by the mapping itself.
+Supported values are:
+  - **ABORT_PROCESS** – Treat incomplete mappings as configuration errors and abort the ETL configuration loading process.
+  - **DISCARD_MAPPING** – Automatically remove incomplete mappings and continue processing the remaining mappings.
+  -
 - **mapping** defines explicit field mappings between one or more source data sources and the destination table.
 Manual mappings are typically required when a destination field cannot be automatically resolved by the configured mapping strategy.

   Each mapping supports the following properties: